 So imagine my distress when I found the kitchen empty.
 Empty!
 What the hell?
 That’s when I heard them in the dining room.
 The dining room!
 Why were they eating in there?
 That room is supposed to be reserved for formal dining occasions, not fucking breakfast.
 More troubling still was that the room was abuzz with conversation; it sounded like Mom and Dad were holding a mini convention in there.
 Who the fuck was here?

 A hush descended over the dining room when I walked in.
 There they were, all twelve of ‘em, sitting around our custom-made, hand-carved cedar and cypress dining table, giving me the evil eye.
 Dad, of course, sat at the head of the table.
 Sitting to his immediate right on the side of the table was Officer I’ve Got My Eyes On You, followed by Chip, Skippy, the hippie, the mother of the shattered little girl, and my girlfriend.
-Mom sat to Dad’s immediate left, followed by my brother, sister, baby sister, an ominously empty seat, which presumably was intended for the now-institutionalized little girl, and, finally, the girl I fucked at the drug store.
+Mom sat to Dad’s immediate left, followed by my brother, sister, baby sister, an ominously empty seat, presumably intended for the now-institutionalized little girl, and, finally, the girl I fucked at the drug store.

 I moseyed nonchalantly over to the buffet table, casually loaded my plate with savory deliciousness, coolly poured myself a frosty glass of Valencia OJ and a piping hot cup of burr-grinded, hand-dripped Mocha-Java coffee, wordlessly sauntered over to the seat at the foot of the table, and glancelessly sat down…